JeffreyZhao/wind/README.md

       result = performYahooQuery(query);
     }

-Although these languages could quite similar to JavaScript, but it's really not, especially the syntax and semantic related to async programming.
+Although these languages could be quite similar to JavaScript, but it's really not, especially the syntax and semantic related to async programming.
 Programmers have to learn "new languages" when using them.
 And these new languages may also break the JavaScript editors.
 Jscex is nothing more than JavaScript and even the <code>$await</code> operations are simple method calls - the only semantic related to that is "wait until finished", everyone knows how to programming in Jscex in minutes.

 And in traditional JavaScript programming, people modify the code and refresh the page to see whether things got right.
 But these "new languages" cannot being executed in browsers (or other ECMASCript 3 engines) directly, it should be compiled into JavaScript before runtime.
 Project like Narrative and StratifiedJS also provide JIT compiler which load and produce code as runtime.
 But the way they use have obvious limitations: